Richard & Kimberly Wilson

 This happened in our region of Tampa Bay several years ago.
 On the onset of a government mandate to allow boys to use the girls’ bathrooms, and girls to use the boys’, an occupying force of parents and pastors flooded the school board meetings.
 Representing tens of thousands of individuals in the territory, the righteous voices that stood up and swung the vote made a difference for the students.

-Listen to Occupying Force: Introduction to Occupation on the Charisma Podcast Network.
+Listen to Occupying Force: The Origins of Occupation on the Charisma Podcast Network.

 The corruption in politics, government and news is clearer now than ever.
 There is no longer a plumb line of truth in society; therefore, people’s ability to discern is dull.
 The result is the contrast between the destiny of our nation, which was founded upon God and his principles, and the philosophy of socialism and communism raging to take over.
 We must be willing to speak up and get involved in areas that may seem out of our comfort zones.
 We can no longer keep our heads in the sand and just say, “Oh well, God is in control.”